AzureX1212/Requiem-UO-Map/README.md

 ## Roadmap:

 1. Create a basic map file. _9/23/17_

-2. Use tiles to lessen resource load on the map itself.
+2. Use tiles to lessen resource load on the map itself. _Dropped due to issues_

-3. Add in markers detailing Point's of Interests (POI) for players and add them to a separate layer.
+3. Add in markers detailing Point's of Interests (POI) for players and add them to a separate layer. _9-25-17_

 4. Create zones indicating the provinces and areas of the map and add them to their own map layer.